 Some additional things about a few visits are listed below:

-10-12 Weeks.
-Some women may want an optional test that we call First Trimester Screening.
-This is a combination of an ultrasound that looks at the thickness of the back of the baby’s neck and a blood test for two markers called PAPP-A and HCG.
-It is used to screen for Down Syndrome and Edward Syndrome, both of which are related to carrying an extra copy of a chromosome.
+First trimester screening is a combination of an ultrasound that looks at the thickness of the back of the baby’s neck and a blood test for two markers called PAPP-A and HCG.
+It was previously used to screen for Down syndrome and Edward syndrome.
 The test also may indicate certain types of heart defects.
-The test is performed between the 11-13th week of pregnancy and needs to be ordered in advance.
-Not every woman does the test.
-Of those who do, about 5% will have a positive result; this positive result indicates an actual problem less than 1% of the time, so most positive results are false positive.
-About 15% of cases of Down and Edward Syndrome are missed by this test.
-Further testing would be needed to confirm any positive result.
+The test is performed between 11 and 13 weeks’ gestation and needs to be ordered in advance.
+Generally, this test should no longer be performed.
+Compared to NIPS, there is a high rate of false discoveries and unnecessary anxiety and work-ups related to those false discoveries.
+About 5% of patients who take the test will have a positive result; this positive result indicates an actual problem less than 1% of the time, so most positive results are false positives.
+What’s more, about 15% of cases of Down and Edward syndrome are missed by this test.

-36 Weeks.
-Every woman will have a swab taken of the vagina, perineum, and anus for Group B Streptococcus or GBS.
-Around one third of women carry this bacteria as part of their normal genital flora and it causes no problems for them; but, it can rarely cause serious problems for newborns.
+36-37 weeks.
+Almost every woman will have a swab taken of the vagina, perineum, and anus for group B Streptococcus (GBS).
+Around one-third of women carry this bacteria as part of their normal genital flora and it causes no problems for those who do; but, it can sometimes cause serious problems for newborns.
 If your test is positive, you will need to receive antibiotics in your IV when you are in labor to reduce the risk that your baby will be affected.
-You will start weekly visits after this check-up and we will be discussing plans for your delivery.
+Ideally, you will get the antibiotic at least four hours before your baby is born.
+Women with certain risk factors, such as a GBS positive urine culture during the pregnancy or a few other rare risks, won’t receive this test and will just be treated empirically during their labors.